Deadly blast strikes near rally for Afghan President Ghani | DW | 17.09.2019

-Initial reports indicated that President Ghani is safe.
+President Ghani was unharmed, officials say.
 At least 24 people have been killed, according to local media and hospital officials.

 Two blasts rocked Afghanistan on Tuesday, one near a campaign rally for President Ashraf Ghani in Parwan province and another in the capital Kabul.
 President Ghani was reported to be safe, but at least 30 people were killed in the attacks.